 A traditional CPA firm might just meet with you once a year to prepare your taxes.
 A virtual CFO takes things a step further.
 Remember, a virtual CFO is on a mission to help you achieve all your business goals and increase profitability.
 That means that even taxes become a strategy.

-A VCFO will take on tax planning and input that tax information into a financial forecast.
+The best virtual CFOs work in a team that includes a tax expert, as well as other accounting support.
+With the help of their team, a VCFO will take on tax planning and input that information into a financial forecast.
 Why?
 Informing clients about their tax obligation helps them plan ahead, and a. find ways to reduce that tax burden and b. prevent surprises that will put unnecessary strain on a small business and sideline business goals.

 Should You Hire a Virtual CFO, Bookkeeper, or a Full-time CFO?

-The decision to hire a bookkeeper, virtual CFO, or a full-time CFO can feel complex to business owners.
-It really comes down to business needs and company scale.
-Here’s some guidance that might help.hire a vcfo
+The decision to hire a bookkeeper, virtual CFO, or a full-time CFO comes down to business needs and company scale.
+Here’s some guidance: hire a vcfo

 Generally, we’d advise that if your business is under $2 million in annual revenue, a bookkeeper or traditional CPA firm will likely be more cost-effective.
 However, if your business is over $2 million in revenue and has grown to the point where you need a financial advisor, but your business can’t yet afford a full-time CFO or controller, a virtual CFO is the right fit.

-The average traditional CFO salary is now $229,000 not including vacations, bonuses, and other benefits.
+Experienced, full-time CFOs command high salaries.
+By one estimate, the median CFO salary is $440,000+, not including vacations, bonuses, and other benefits.
 That gives you a ballpark of whether it’s in your budget to hire a full-time CFO versus a virtual or fractional CFO.

 The image below shows our typical client size and the virtual CFO services they generally require at their size.

 I hope this blog post helps you better understand what a virtual CFO role is, and which type of financial professional might be right for your business.
-If you have questions on our virtual CFO services, don’t hesitate to reach out for a free virtual CFO consultation.
+If you want to learn more about our virtual CFO services, download our free VCFO guide or don’t hesitate to reach out for a free virtual CFO consultation.

 Virtual CFO Consultation